Credit and Mortgage Qualification

 # Potential Problems?______

-To qualify for a mortgage today you should have:
+To qualify for a mortgage today you should have2 or more OKs, and no potential problems.

 It is important to know that there are many mortgage lenders and each lender publishes specific guidelines as to what credit score or history is acceptable to them.
+Some even cater to credit-challenged borrowers with 20% down payment or equity.
 While one lender might say no, another might say okay.
 A mortgage broker can help identify and short-list which lenders are more favourable than others for your situation.

 You can obtain a copy of your credit report here.
 You are welcome to review your report and any questions with us.
 Just schedule a call.